pingcap/docs/FAQ.md

 #### How to scatter the hotspots?

 In TiDB, data is divided into Regions for management.
-Generally, the TiDB hotspot means the Read/Write hospot in a Region.
-In TiDB, for the table whose primary key (PK) is not a integer or which has no PK, you can properly break Regions by configuring `SHARD_ROW_ID_BITS` to scatter the Region hotspots.
+Generally, the TiDB hotspot means the Read/Write hotspot in a Region.
+In TiDB, for the table whose primary key (PK) is not an integer or which has no PK, you can properly break Regions by configuring `SHARD_ROW_ID_BITS` to scatter the Region hotspots.
 For details, see the introduction of `SHARD_ROW_ID_BITS` in [TiDB Specific System Variables and Syntax](sql/tidb-specific.md).

 ### TiKV